Elimuswift/sms/readme.md

 #### Send a Blade View

-You can also use a view to send the sms notification. just pass the name of the view as the first argument to the `send()` method, the second parameter is data to be passed to the view.
+You can also use a view to send the sms notification, just pass the name of the view as the first argument to the `send()` method, the second parameter is the data to be passed to the view.
 ```php
 use App\Order;